 In case you missed it: Hydroponic Farming in USA: How to Start, a Guide for Beginners

 The best time to prune Blueberry bushes is at the end of winter when they are still dormant.
 It will take about two years for the young branches to bear fruit, so be patient.
 Remove leaf litter and other debris from plant roots.
-Instead of pruning, all the berries on the ground are cut them.
+Instead of pruning, all the berries on the ground are cut.

-Do not prune for the first 2 to 3 years except removing damaged or abrasive canes.
+Do not prune for the first 2 to 3 years except when removing damaged or abrasive canes.
 When the bushes have matured after many years, remove the old central canes and cut the background, pointing inwards towards the main cane.
 Harvest in late winter or early spring when inactive.
 Autumn pruning in Blueberry is not recommended, as new shoots may die in the winter.
 If necessary, thin out the dormant fruit buds to obtain smaller but larger berry varieties.

 How to protect Blueberries from birds